The drive to Agra was fairly long. Our driver Ashwani showed remarkable skill at the wheel in what is clearly a very challenging driving environment.

 Tom returned a few minutes later having been force fed a history lesson for which he was expected to pay.
 Suffice to say he did not.

 We both agreed that the Taj Mahal is worth the hype.
 It is truly awe inspiring, though not worthy of it’s place in the New 7 Wonders of the World.
 Which is a subject that really annoys me.

 Check out the list here.
 I have a real issue with Chicin Itza firstly.
-I’ve not visited, but there is no way it should be on there ahead of Angkor Wat (no surprise me saying that) or Borobudur.
+I’ve not visited, but there is no way it should be on there ahead of Angkor Wat or Borobudur.
 Both are clearly much more impressive to the visitor, and also much more impressive feats of engineering and human achievement.

 The same goes for Christ the Redeemer.
 It’s just a statue of a very unlikely looking Middle Eastern man.
 It isn’t even the only one.
-I can imagine the Pope getting his way on this inclusion.
+I can imagine the Pope championed its inclusion.

 But I won’t end this post on a rant.
 Despite my issues with that list I can say that the Taj Mahal is certainly worth coming to India to see.